| Why is dietary fiber important?

 and grains.
 It has a special property of soaking water and consequently

 swells up.
-Thus, dietary fiber prevents constipation. |
+Thus, dietary fiber prevents constipation. | | People who are habitually constipated benefit

 from taking fresh fruits and vegetables (in the form of salads etc.)